Updated on June 21st, 2022

 The dollar values are based on the average cost of ONE YEAR at a public 4-year university (which means 4 years = $94,996).
 If your child goes private or needs to stay around for an extra semester or year, you will most likely be in the 6-figures.

-And because of these enormous costs, students are graduating with more debt than ever, as you can see by this WSJ chart below:
+And because of these enormous costs, students are graduating with more debt than ever.

 How to pay for college